sat4h/labs/Bilateral Filtering/README.md

 implementation must make use of texture memory.
    3. Proposed method
 The following method could be used to implement the bilateral filter:
-1. Copy input data to device memory;
+1.Copy input data to device memory;
-2. Bind input data to a texture link;
+2.Bind input data to a texture link;
-3. Extract each pixel together with its surrounding pixels via texture memory into 9-elements array;
+3.Extract each pixel together with its surrounding pixels via texture memory into 9-elements array;
-4. Calculate the result pixel intensity using the formulas above;
+4.Calculate the result pixel intensity using the formulas above;
-5. Store the result into the array.
+5.Store the result into the array.
-4. Implementation requirements
+4.Implementation requirements
 4.1.
 Input data
 • Input grayscale image in BMP format, σ values;
 4.2.
 Output data